 Inland, thrill seekers should head to the Llandudno Snowsports Centre for the longest toboggan ride in Wales.

-Known as the Garden of England for centuries, Kent has been named one of the six best places in the world to rediscover nature in 2022 and beyond by National Geographic.
+Known as the Garden of England for centuries, Kent has been named one of the six best places in the world to rediscover nature and beyond by National Geographic.

 The region is set to reintroduce bison to the area, which were hunted to extinction thousands of years ago.
 They have appointed the UK’s first bison rangers, Tom Gibbs and Donovan Wright, to release four European bison into Blean Woods in Canterbury in spring 2022.